willow-rubenstein/CircleRGB/readme.md

 - Install [gosumemory](https://github.com/l3lackShark/gosumemory) or build for your platform
 - In order to run the program, you must have gosumemory, gosumemory, and osu! running at the same time.

-## If your keyboard does not work with OpenRGB, please put an issue request in [Issues](https://github.com/MaleVTuber/CircleRGB/issues) with a link to your keyboard, and I will look at manually supporting it if possible.
+## If your keyboard does not work with OpenRGB, please put an issue request in [Issues](https://github.com/willow-rubenstein/CircleRGB/issues) with a link to your keyboard, and I will look at manually supporting it if possible.

-> Join the [Discord](https://discord.gg/FPwFZ7fS4Q) to get updated on new releases and meet other users!